scaevola/haskell-mega-repo/fum-carbon-app/README.md

 ## Bootstrapping

-*FUM* uses own data for access control, therefore bootstrapping is a slight challenge.
+*FUM* uses own data for access control, therefore bootstrapping could be a challenge, but it isn't.

-TBW
+When pristine instance is booted, the *forbidden page* has a form to perform a bootstrap command, which will create a sudoers group and a user, adding the user to the group.